andrestelex/fontconversion/README.md

 fontconversion
 ==============

-Convert any font format or autohint it (ADFKO or ttfautohint) by command line or contextual menu in Finder.
+Convert fonts in OTF, TTF, SVG or WOFF formats or autohint them (ADFKO or ttfautohint) by command line or contextual menu in Finder.
 Super easy.

 #Command line usage